-I seem to be on a bit of a mission to make gluten/dairy free versions of EVERYTHING I can’t have.
-Twix Bars, Artic Rolls, Pizza Hut Skillet Cookie… these Gluten Free Penguins were next on my hit list & whilst it has taken me some time to get the biscuit right, it’s definitely been worth it.
+I seem to be on a bit of a mission to make gluten/dairy free versions of EVERYTHING I can’t have from Twix Bars to Artic Rolls (big list at the bottom)… these Gluten Free Penguins were next on my list & whilst it has taken me some time to get the biscuit right, it’s definitely been worth it.
 They are perfect – if I do say so myself 😉

 Warning: one bite and you’ll be addicted so make at your own risk!
 I’m on my 3rd batch this week and its only Wednesday.